KriticaGoel/TechLearning/Interview/RestAPI.md

 “In Spring, I use @RestController to create RESTful web services.
 I annotate methods with @RequestMapping or @GetMapping/@PostMapping to define endpoints, and Spring handles request mapping, serialization, and deserialization automatically.”

-Here are some important REST API coding interview questions and their answers.

-How would you design a simple REST API endpoint in Java to return a list of users?
+34. How would you design a simple REST API endpoint in Java to return a list of users?

 Using Spring Boot, you can create a simple REST endpoint as follows:

 @RestController